Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Capture.md

 # Capture

-Capture allows a previous pre-authorized [Charge](?path=docs/Resources/API-Documents/Payments/Charges.md) to be completed based on the original `transactionId`<!-- or `orderId`-->, also known as a post-authorization.
+Capture allows a previous pre-authorized [Charge](?path=docs/Resources/API-Documents/Payments/Charges.md) to be completed based on the original `transactionId`, also known as a post-authorization.
 This will settle (withdrawl) funds from the customer.

 <!-- theme: warning -->
 > Issuers have different hold times for pre-authorizations.
 If the authorization has been released it is recommended to process a [reauthorization](?path=docs/Resources/Guides/Authorizations/Re-Auth.md).